Objectives

 Declaring objectives in TOML

-An objective is declared with an [[objective]] block that defines an id and a formula.
-The id lets you identify the objective in the outputs and must be unique within the strategy.
-The ascending field defines whether the best score is the smallest one (true) or the largest one (false).
+An objective is declared with an [[objective]] block containing an id and a formula.
+The id identifies the objective in the outputs and must be unique within the strategy. ascending indicates whether the best score is the smallest (true) or the largest (false).

 [[objective]]